October 19, 2009

 Prospect.1 Welcome Center @ Hefler Warehouse, 851 Magazine Street, New Orleans, LA, map, 504.715.3968

-Filed under Louisiana, accommodations, architecture, art, events, exhibits, film, food, libations, museums, outsider art, painting, photography, restaurants, sculpture, tours
+Filed under accommodations, architecture, art, events, exhibits, film, food, libations, Louisiana, museums, outsider art, painting, photography, restaurants, sculpture, tours

-Hoots and Hellmouth is swooping down south from Philadelphia this week.
+is swooping down south from Philadelphia this week.
 They describe their music as indie/roots/experimental, but I think artist/musician TJ Black put it best when he called them “thrash bluegrass.”
 I’d say that the red-headed guy definitely channels some old bluesman business, too.
 What you can see in this picture is that there is no percussionist for the band.
 What you can’t see is that they stand on these old sagging platforms, plug a tambourine into an amp and put it on the platform, and then just stomp.
 Be sure to catch them if you’re in:

 Filed under music